Skip to content

 Element Types

-Energy types come alongside their associated elements, see below.
-Most elements have another that they are vulnerable to, and take 50% more damage from the associated energy type.
-This vulnerability would apply to any spell or creature that has the associated element as a descriptor.
+Energy types are tied to their associated elements.
+Most elements have an opposite element.
+A creature vulnerable to an element takes 50% more damage from that element's associated energy type.
+This vulnerability applies to spells, creatures, and effects with the associated element as a descriptor.

 Element Type Opposite